Skip to content

 }

-While the code above is not bad, if ColorCheckboxView instances increase, the registered event listeners will also multiply.
+The above code is fine, but if there are many ColorCheckboxView instances, there will also be many registered event listeners.
 To prevent this, View provides an extended method for addEventListener.

 typescript